-Open seasonally, May through November, by appointment.
+Open seasonally, May through November, on weekends.

 Admission: $10 pp